SFS2X Docs / GettingStarted / admintool-ServerConfigurator

 - -XX:+CMSClassUnloadingEnabled and -XX:+CMSPermGenSweepingEnabled to make the Garbage Collector (GC) sweep the PermGen too.

-- For more informations on the JVM options, check this link on the Oracle website.
+- For more information on the JVM options, check this link on the Oracle website.